kbirk/esper/README.md

 ### Renderables

-While working at the level of `esper.VertexBuffers` and `esper.IndexBuffers` can give you low level control, it is often tedious and unnecessary.
+While working at the level of `esper.VertexBuffer` and `esper.IndexBuffer` can give you low level control, it is often tedious and unnecessary.
 The `esper.Renderable` class encapsulates this behavior with a simplified interface while still retaining the same low level control.

 ```javascript
 // Create a renderable from vertex and index arrays.